ripple/rippled-historical-database/README.md

 | `type` | String | Either `sent` or `received`, indicating whether the perspective account is sender or receiver of this transaction. |

-## Payment Objects ##
+## Payment Objects
 [Payment Objects]: #payment-objects

 In the Data API, a Payment Object represents an event where one account sent value to another account.
-This mostly lines up with Ripple transactions of the `Payment` [transaction type](https://ripple.com/build/transactions/), except that the Data API does not consider a transaction to be a payment if the sending `Account` and the `Destination` account are the same, or if the transaction failed.
+This mostly lines up with XRP Ledger transactions of the `Payment` [transaction type](https://developers.ripple.com/transaction-types.html), except that the Data API does not consider a transaction to be a payment if the sending `Account` and the `Destination` account are the same, or if the transaction failed.

 Payment objects have the following fields: